 The Inner Journey

-A Pilgrimage to Mr. Kailash, Tibet with Where There Be Dragons Leads to Change
+A Teen Pilgrimage with Where There Be Dragons

 For two consecutive summers I accompanied a small group of students to the remote pilgrimage site of Mt.
 Kailash in the far western reaches of Tibet.
 Throughout each of these journeys, each student challenged every stereotype I had ever held about teenagers.
 By openly sharing their personal goals and fears, as well as their emotional and spiritual processes, they demonstrated a commitment to both personal development and global change that I never could have anticipated.